bajsucks/jTDF/README.md

 ## Installation
 You can:

-1. Clone the repository using <a href="https://devforum.roblox.com/t/git-sync-plugin-the-missing-link-between-github-and-roblox-studio/3539801">GitLink</a>
+1. Get the module on Creator Hub (soon™️) [recommended]

 2. Download .rbxm from releases and put it in ReplicatedStorage (soon™️)

-3. Get the module on Creator Hub (soon™️)
+3. Clone the repository using <a href="https://devforum.roblox.com/t/git-sync-plugin-the-missing-link-between-github-and-roblox-studio/3539801">GitLink</a>

 ## Contributing
 Just make a pr and we'll sort it out ig